Wartburg 353: In popular culture

-Serbian punk rock band Atheist Rap dedicated a song to Wartburg 353 on their debut album 'Maori i Crni Gonzales' from 1993, titled 'Wartburg Limuzina' ("Wartborg Limousine"), which reflects on the car's characteristics in a humorous but positive way.
+Serbian punk rock band Atheist Rap dedicated a song to Wartburg 353 on their debut album 'Maori i Crni Gonzales' from 1993, titled 'Wartburg Limuzina' ("Wartburg Limousine"), which reflects on the car's characteristics in a humorous but positive way.
 The song spawned a sequel on their second album 'Ja Eventualno Bih Ako Njega Eliminišete' from 1996, titled 'Car Core', about tuning a Wartburg, also in a humorous way.
 Both songs were made into music videos and remain among their greatest hits to this day.